Code-Institute-Submissions/Interactive-Frontend-Development-4/README.md

 ## Features
 Bootstrap features such as the navbar, in conjuction with the jQuery smooth scroll, have been implemented to create a sleek and simple navigation tool that'll snap to the sections of page when clicked upon.

 Chart.js allowed me to creative responsive and interactive statistical graphs which the user may interact with.

 The form feature allows users to take part in a symptoms check up questionnaire which gives users different answers based on their answers.
 Users may also reset their answers to give new ones.
 This was solely allowed to work with the help of javascript.

 A few other boostrap feaures (collapse, show, nav-pills) allowed for a well put together faq section.
 This allows the user to experience a neat and sleek way to obtain information upon clicking the question.

 A "bottom of page" javascript code intiates messages once users have made their way through and to the bottom of the website.

+When on mobile devices with a width of <576px I used JQuery code that automatically closes the navbar when a link is clicked.

 Future additional features: a next/previous slideshow of the questionnaire.

 ## Technologies Used
 - HTML: to structure and layout web content
 - CSS: it is fundamental to web design and how it looks
 - Bootstrap (4.3.1): it gives me a solid foundation of which I can build upon
-- Query: a smooth scroll is used to give the user a seamless switch between sections
+- JQuery: a smooth scroll is used to give the user a seamless switch between sections
 - Javascript: allows me to create more user interaction, for example within the questionnaire it allows multiple answers to be shown based on the answers submitted as well as reset those options.

-##Testing
+## Testing

-tested microsoft edge: fine
+devices tested: tested microsoft edge: fine

-internet explorer: graph does not load and bullet points are outside of the box to be completed.
+internet explorer: graph does not load and bullet points are outside of the box

+resolution tested eg iphone x (specs, is it supported?) ipad

+links working, stats fine, quiz working, faq running as intended

+to be completed.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.